-We have to start with the most popular exercise the dip, dips are a fantastic lower pec muscle building exercise, the lower pectorals are a notoriously difficult muscle to develop, many people like using a decline angle on their weight bench to perform decline presses, yes, this helps build lower pec mass but it’s slower solution and you need a bench.
+We have to start with the most popular exercise; the dip, dips are a fantastic lower pec muscle building exercise, the lower pectorals are a notoriously difficult muscle to develop, many people like using a decline angle on their weight bench to perform decline presses, yes, this helps build lower pec mass but it’s a slower solution and you need a bench.

 Decline pressing is widely perceived as an overrated exercise, dips will add lower pec muscle mass faster and of course, no bench needed.
 Make sure you lean forward on the dip station to engage the pectorals.

-Another variation of the dip but this time you keep the torso back almost upright, legs back, and elbows closer to the body, tricep dips are one of top 3 exercises for adding mass to all three of the tricep heads.
+Another variation of the dip but this time you keep the torso back almost upright, legs back, and elbows closer to the body, tricep dips are one of the top 3 exercises for adding mass to all three of the tricep heads.

 Because of the two separate bars, we have a choice to either perform a one bar row or two, both work the same muscles but the one bar is easier to do than the two, for beginners I suggest to start with a one bar row first and work up to the two.

 The inverted row is another compound exercise, great for building up your back and shoulder muscles, also gives the biceps a bit of a workout at the same time.